 When a driver who is under the influence of alcohol or drugs causes an accident that injures another person, the driver may be subject to more serious criminal charges under Pennsylvania law.
 More specifically, this driver may be charged with aggravated assault while under the influence, which is a second-degree felony.
 This very severe charge under Pennsylvania law carries a minimum three-year sentence and a maximum 10-year sentence of incarceration, as well as up to $25,000 in fines.
 In order to win a conviction of aggravated assault while under the influence, the state district attorney must prove the following elements of the crime beyond a reasonable doubt:

 - The person’s injury was the direct cause of the driver’s drunk driving in violation of drunk driving laws, and

 - The accident must have created “a substantial risk of death” or resulted in “serious, permanent disfigurement or protracted loss or impairment of the function of any bodily member or organ” to a person other than the drunk driver.

 Even if the state cannot prove the elements stated above, a drunk driver who causes an accident resulting in less serious injuries to another person or persons may still face lesser DUI charges, but may receive sentence enhancements, or more serious sentences, as a result of the injuries caused to others involved in the accident.

 If you or a loved one has been charged with DUI, or caused a drunk driving accident that resulted in injuries to others, it is crucial that you contact The Law Offices of Steven E. Kellis today for help.
-An experienced Pennsylvania DUI attorney can assist you in building a strong defense against serious charges and resolving your case in the most favorable manner.
+An experienced Pennsylvania DUI lawyer can assist you in building a strong defense against serious charges and resolving your case in the most favorable manner.